 I had a very clear vision of what I wanted - many people thought I was channelling Lady Gaga but I was actually drawing inspiration from Japanese shironuri fashion - in particular, the artist and fashion icon Minori.
-I wanted to wear a dream like, etherial costume that would kind of blend into the forest.
+I wanted to wear a dream like, etherial costume that would kind of... blend into the forest.

 I also wanted to find an absolutely stunning dress for the shots inside...ala J'Aton Couture.

-I spent days of dedicated, focused music video dress shopping and kept coming back empty handed feeling like I'd simply wasted a whole lot of time.
+I spent days of dedicated, focused music video dress shopping and kept coming back empty handed feeling like I'd wasted a whole lot of time.

-So I went to Spotlight, (THE material/arts and crafts store for all you peeps not from Australia), bought a bunch of material and hassled the staff for sewing tips.
+So I went to Spotlight, (a material/arts and crafts store for all you peeps not from Australia), bought a bunch of material and hassled the staff for sewing tips.
 I had never sewed in my life but I was completely prepared to do it!

 The silver floor length gown?
 Ta da!
 Athan upcycled it, making this amazing purple dress.
 I'm still in awe of the fact of the length of the train - no material was added!
 Just very strategic cutting.